turingschool/front-end-curriculum/projects/module-1/colorandom.md

 - When the page loads, we should see:
   -  a title
   -  5 colors labeled with their hex codes, with an unlocked lock emoji next to each hex code
+      -  Hardcode these for now
-  -  two buttons (one to get a new random palette, one to save the displayed palette)
+  -  2 buttons (one to get a new random palette, one to save the displayed palette)
   -  a section for displaying saved palettes (later iteration)

 The CSS in this iteration should mostly focus on LAYOUT (positioning), rather than STYLE (fonts and colors).